mehmet-ylcnky/BorrowScope/borrowscope-analyzer/README.md

 ### Type Information Lookup

 When the `#[trace_borrow]` macro processes a function, it needs to determine the appropriate tracking function for each variable binding.
-With the analyzer's output available, the macro can perform precise lookups based on source location:
+With the analyzer's output available, the macro can perform precise lookups using function context and declaration order:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐
-│                    MACRO TYPE LOOKUP FLOW                                   │
+│                    MACRO TYPE LOOKUP FLOW (v2.2)                            │
 ├─────────────────────────────────────────────────────────────────────────────┤
 │                                                                             │
 │  Source Code                    Macro Processing                            │